PennyLaneAI/pennylane/README.md

 ## Research Applications

 PennyLane is at the forefront of research in quantum computing, quantum machine learning, and quantum chemistry.
-Discover how researchers are using PennyLane.
+Explore how PennyLane is used for research in the following publications:

 - **Quantum Computing**: [Fast quantum circuit cutting with randomized measurements](https://quantum-journal.org/papers/q-2023-03-02-934/)